APP DESIGN, PROTOTYPE & CODE

 PROBLEM & SOLUTION

-In a team of two, I led the research, design, and prototyping phases, using the design thinking process – #Double Diamond .
+In a team of two, where my teammate focused more on the coding part, I led research, design, and prototyping/testing phases, using the design thinking process – #Double Diamond .
 I incorporated the #ISO’s 9241-110 dialogue principles and #Don Norman's fundamental design principles as well as the #Heuristics by Jakob Nielsen .
-In addition to the prototype, we developed the app with Ionic, web scraping, and Firebase OTP, blending Apple’s guidelines with custom elements—created during my studies at University of Osnabrück.
+Alongside the prototype, we built parts of the app using Ionic, web scraping, and Firebase OTP.
+(University project)

 Design System Diagram